Foyle's War: Cancellation and revival

 After five series, Foyle's War was cancelled abruptly by ITV director of programmes Simon Shaps.
 This forced Horowitz to discard scripts set during most of 1943 and 1944, resulting in time jumps of nine months to a year between episodes; previous series had gaps of a month at most.
 In April 2008, the presumed final episode, "All Clear" (during which the end of the war is announced) was broadcast.

 On 9 April 2008, however, ITV announced that it was negotiating with Horowitz and Greenlit Productions to revive the series and continue Foyle's adventures beyond VE Day; some media observers saw high viewing figures for the penultimate episode (a 28-percent audience share) on 13 April as strengthening the case for continuing.
 When the audience figures for the final episode were released (28 percent and an average of 7.3 million viewers), ITV confirmed that it had entered "early discussions" with Horowitz and Greenlit.
 The negotiations led to Foyle's War's recommissioning for an additional three series.
 Series six began filming in February 2009 and premiered on UK television on 11 April 2010.
 Series seven was filmed in Ireland and London from late August to December 2012, and was broadcast in the UK in March and April 2013.
 Series eight, three two-hour episodes, aired in the UK in January 2015.

+Foyle's Last Case

+Even after this second cancellation, Horowitz continued to hold out hope for some sort of revival, spin-off around Honeysuckle Weeks's character, or even just some Christmas specials.

+An example of the latter concept was even developed by Horowitz as Foyle's Last Case, an exclusive two-part Christmas short story for The Daily Mail newspaper, published there on the 22 and 23 December 2018.